 About Nagi Waterfall (Dzongu)

 Nagi Waterfall is deep inside the Dzongu Lepcha reserve, accessible only with a local guide through dense cardamom and alder forest.
 The approach trail takes 1.5–2 hours from the nearest village and passes through some of the most productive large-cardamom growing forest in North Sikkim.
 The falls drop approximately 40 m into a pool surrounded by mossy boulders and thick riverine vegetation.
-Virtually no independent tourists reach this waterfall — the permit requirement and the guided-only access keep it within the world of the Lepcha residents who know it as a local landmark.
+Virtually no independent tourists reach this waterfall.
+The permit requirement and the guided-only access keep it within the world of the Lepcha residents who know it as a local landmark.

 Why go to Nagi Waterfall (Dzongu)